 I'm Christopher Ravosa and I love video games.
 Since picking up an N64 controller in the early 2000s, I've been captivated by this interactive form of storytelling.
 So, obviously, I decided to make video games the focus of my studies at Marist College.

 In the spring of 2021, I received a bachelor's degree from Marist's School of Computer Science and Mathematics in computer science and games & emerging media.
 I'm currently pursuing my master's degree in software development which I plan to receive in the spring of 2022.

-I've made certain to strengthen my skills through practice, not simply through studying at school.
+I've made certain to strengthen my skills through practice.
 One way I've practiced development is with personal projects, some of which you can view right on this website.
 Other ways I've done this include contracting with experimental video game startups and even working on AAA teams.

 During the summer of 2020, I had the pleasure of interning on the single player design team at Sledgehammer Games.
-At Sledge, I helped develop the campaign for an installment of Call of Duty, one of gaming's best-selling series.
+At Sledge, I helped develop the campaign for Call of Duty: Vanguard, an installment of one of gaming's best-selling series.
 As a subsidiary of Activision Publishing, my employment at Sledge gave me a great opportunity to learn about the AAA development pipeline and to gain insights into where gaming is going.